Saturday, October 31, 2009

 Here is the cover of A Vampyre Story.
 I painted everything but the characters, which are 3D with some touch up by me.(.. and the bats, which my boss Bill Tiller added in)

 Here are a couple screenshots with backgrounds I painted.
 The game is Ghost Pirates of Vooju Island which is due in 2010.
-(Blogger is cropping them from the left side, so click the images to see the whole screenshot)

 Sunday, March 30, 2008